I had a matter in a traffic court and I don’t think it was fair what happened. What can I do?

 WHAT KINDS OF THINGS CAN I APPEAL?

 Appeals of traffic matters happen for many reasons.
 Perhaps most often, people appeal being convicted in absence and having their application to set aside that conviction dismissed.
-This is an appeal where you ask a Queen’s Bench justice to review the reasons why your application to set aside your guilty plea was dismissed.
+This is an appeal where you ask a King’s Bench justice to review the reasons why your application to set aside your guilty plea was dismissed.

 Other times, appeals can happen from findings of guilty after a trial.
 This kind of appeal is exactly like a normal conviction appeal discussed in our conviction appeal article.
 You may appeal the way the trial was conducted, decisions made by the trial Judge or unreasonable findings of fact. unreasonable.